UoW-CPC/rabbda-university-portal/README.md

 ##### Phase B: Analyse the data with Pig

 At this phase we will be using Pig to do some analysis with the data we have uploaded into the Hadoop environment.
-To do so please follow the instruction [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/pig#pig-analysis).
+To do so please follow the instructions [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/pig#pig-analysis).

 #### Iteration 3 - Sentiment analysis of students feedback